 Location: BANDALOOP Studios, 1601 18th Street, Oakland

-Sessions are payable by Venmo.
-Please note the date(s) you are paying for and your email address.
+Classes are payable by Venmo.
+Please note the class(es) you are paying for and your email address.

 Check the FAQs for details.